Affordable permanent repairs for all sunken concrete problems

-Quality 1st Basements is a PolyLevel® contractor, serving Edison, Staten Island, Jersey City and surrounding New Jersey areas.
+Quality 1st Basement Systems is a PolyLevel® contractor, serving Edison, Freehold, Jersey City and surrounding New Jersey & Pennsylvania areas.
 Schedule your consultation with one of our commercial technicians today to learn how we can lift your sunken concrete slab using our fast, durable, cost-effective solution.

 Over time, this highway settled and cracked, creating unsafe driving conditions.

 PolyLevel® was used to fill voids beneath the slab and level the highway with little disruption.

 Advantages of PolyLevel® vs Mudjacking & concrete grinding: